jawshlev/reformed/README.md

 # Refor(me)d

-**Description: **An ensemble of windows that work coherently to produce a portrait of the current user.
+An ensemble of windows that work coherently to produce a portrait of the current user.
 The user can drag and drop themselves in their own image.

 ![alt_text](images/image8.png "image_tooltip")